Configuring a Development Database

 We’re mapping port 5432 on the container to port 5432 on the host.

 You can now connect to the database using user postgres and leaving the password empty.
 The default database is postgres.
-You can immediately start creating tables and adding data.
+With DBeaver the connection dialog would look something like this:

 DBeaver dialog for connecting to a PostgreSQL database.